Collage of radiant heating systems

 • They provide heating only, cannot cool

-• Radiator panels heat using radiation and convection
+• Radiator panels provide heat via radiation and convection

 Image of Stiebel Eltron electric resistance wall-panel heater